Probate Q&A Series

 Short Answer

 In North Carolina, you must identify every heir who owns an interest in the land and give each proper legal notice before a partition sale or any court-ordered estate sale can proceed.
-Known heirs are served under the civil rules; unknown or uncertain heirs require a separate court process with service by publication and appointment of a guardian ad litem.
+Known heirs are served under the civil rules; unknown or uncertain heirs may require service by publication and appointment of a guardian ad litem.
 The Clerk of Superior Court will not approve a sale until service is complete and all necessary parties are before the court.

 Understanding the Problem